RachaelMcCrea/digiscot.github.io/pages/projects/project-scotland.md

 Run LinkedIn workshop in Dumfries - trial new technology in live workshop situation with volunteers

-### Phase 3 April - September 2015
+### Phase 3 October 2015

-Run LinkedIn workshops in Glasgow, Edinburgh and Aberdeen or Dundee (tbc)
+LinkedIn workshops in Dundee

-### Phase 4 October & November 2015
+### Phase 4 October & November 2015 (tbc)

 Run second LinkedIn workshops in Glasgow & Edinburgh

 ### Phase 5 January - March 2016

-Review of LinkedIn Workshops - potential creation of permanent online resource to be accessed by all ProjectScotland volunteers.
+Review of LinkedIn Workshops - creation of permanent online resource to be accessed by all ProjectScotland volunteers.

 ## Evaluation